sunfounder/arduino_starter_kit/docs/source/18_photoresistor.rst

 In this lesson, you will learn:

-The working principles and characteristics of a photoresistor How to build a simple light alarm system
+* The working principles and characteristics of a photoresistor.
+* How to build a simple light alarm system.

 Building the Circuit